camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 Notice that this Kubernetes cluster can have services that are already running; Camunda components are simply installed as another set of services.

 Installing all the components in a cluster requires all Docker images to be downloaded to the remote cluster.
-Depending on which Cloud provider you are using, the amount of time it will take to fetch all the images will vary.
+Depending on which Cloud provider you are using, the time it will take to fetch all the images will vary.

 Review the progress of your deployment by checking if the Kubernetes pods are up and running with the following: